Blog Hero

 Exposure to UV rays can harm your eyes over time, increasing the risk of cataracts and other issues.
 A pair of quality sunglasses can make a big difference.

-Practising the 20-20-20 Rule
+Practicing the 20-20-20 Rule

 If you spend long hours looking at screens, remember to take a 20-second break every 20 minutes and focus on something 20 feet away.
 This reduces digital eye strain and helps keep your eyes comfortable.